JLPhillips/Project-Price-Calculator/README.md

 Project-Price-Calculator
 ========================

-Got a bunch of projects coming your way?
+Got a bunch of freelance projects coming your way?
 Need a quick and easy way to get those invoices all figured up?
-Look no further than the Project Price Calculator, a project made especially for Digital Reasoning!
+Look no further than the Project Price Calculator, an app made for Digital Reasoning!

 ## Features: